-Sideyard Building: a building that occupies one side of the lot with a setback to the other side.
+Sideyard Building: a building that occupies one side of the lot with a setback

 Sidewalk: the paved layer of the public frontage dedicated exclusively to pedestrian activity.

 Story: a habitable level within a building of no more than 14 feet in height from finished floor to finished ceiling.
 Attics and raised basements are not considered stories for the purposes of determining building height.